canonical/ubuntu-server-documentation/explanation/introduction-to-high-availability.md

 ## High Availability Clusters

-> **High-availability clusters**  (also known as  **HA clusters**  ,  **fail-over clusters**  or  **Metroclusters Active/Active** ) are groups of [computers](https://en.wikipedia.org/wiki/Computer) that support [server](https://en.wikipedia.org/wiki/Server_(computing)) [applications](https://en.wikipedia.org/wiki/Application_software) that can be reliably utilized with [a minimum amount of down-time](https://en.wikipedia.org/wiki/High_availability).<P>They operate by using [high availability software](https://en.wikipedia.org/wiki/High_availability_software) to harness [redundant](https://en.wikipedia.org/wiki/Redundancy_(engineering)) computers in groups or [clusters](https://en.wikipedia.org/wiki/Computer_cluster) that provide continued service when system components fail. <P>Without clustering, if a server running a particular application crashes, the application will be unavailable until the crashed server is fixed.
+> **High-availability clusters**  (also known as  **HA clusters**  ,  **failover clusters**  or  **Metroclusters Active/Active** ) are groups of [computers](https://en.wikipedia.org/wiki/Computer) that support [server](https://en.wikipedia.org/wiki/Server_(computing)) [applications](https://en.wikipedia.org/wiki/Application_software) that can be reliably utilised with [a minimum amount of down-time](https://en.wikipedia.org/wiki/High_availability).<P>They operate by using [high availability software](https://en.wikipedia.org/wiki/High_availability_software) to harness [redundant](https://en.wikipedia.org/wiki/Redundancy_(engineering)) computers in groups or [clusters](https://en.wikipedia.org/wiki/Computer_cluster) that provide continued service when system components fail. <P>Without clustering, if a server running a particular application crashes, the application will be unavailable until the crashed server is fixed.
 HA clustering remedies this situation by detecting hardware/software faults, and immediately restarting the application on another system without requiring administrative intervention, a process known as [failover](https://en.wikipedia.org/wiki/Failover). <P>As part of this process, clustering software may configure the node before starting the application on it.
 For example, appropriate file systems may need to be imported and mounted, network hardware may have to be configured, and some supporting applications may need to be running as well.
 >
 >HA clusters are often used for critical [databases](https://en.wikipedia.org/wiki/Database_management_system), file sharing on a network, business applications, and customer services such as [electronic commerce](https://en.wikipedia.org/wiki/Electronic_commerce) [websites](https://en.wikipedia.org/wiki/Websites).

-## High Availability Cluster Heartbeat
+## High Availability cluster heartbeat

 >HA cluster implementations attempt to build redundancy into a cluster to eliminate single points of failure, including multiple network connections and data storage which is redundantly connected via [storage area networks](https://en.wikipedia.org/wiki/Storage_area_network).
 >